 St. Andrew and the X-Shaped Cross (Crux decussata)

 St. Andrew (in German, St. Andreas) is depicted on this plaque standing in front of the X-shaped cross on which, according to tradition, he was crucified.
-St. Andrew was, at his own request, crucified on an X-shaped cross because he did not consider himself unworthy to be crucified on the same type of Latin cross as Jesus had been.
+St. Andrew was, at his own request, crucified on an X-shaped cross because he did not consider himself worthy to be crucified on the same type of Latin cross as Jesus had been.
 This X-shaped cross is the crux decussata (decussated cross) because of its resemblance to the Roman decussis, or X, the symbol for the Roman numeral 10.
 However, the depiction of St. Andrew’s martyrdom on a crux decussata apparently did not become widespread until the later Middle Ages.